flancian/garden/agora editor.md

 	  - [[jekyll]] and other static site generators
 	  - In essence, all you really need to use the [[Agora]] is the capability to produce text in some format and make it publicly available somewhere.
 		  - As mentioned earlier I use [[obsidian]] to produce and manage my notes, and [[git]] to store them online, but the [[agora]] tries to be maximally inclusive; if you want to publish your writing to this Agora, please reach out!
 - After getting yourself a [[digital garden]], you need to let an [[agora]] know about it so it can be pulled and integrated.
-Please send a [[pr]] adding your garden to [[gardens.yaml]] or reach out to a maintainer with a link to your git repository and your desired username.
+Please send a [[pr]] adding your garden to [[gardens yaml]] or reach out to a maintainer with a link to your git repository and your desired username.
 	- All [[agora]] users must agree to its [[contract]] as defined by the system account.
 	- The contracts of other users can optionally be a [[endorsed]].
 - Please reach out if you have questions or suggestions :)